 The identification of the Lamb in Revelation with a holocaust cannot fail to recall the testing of Abraham's dedication to God, in the command to offer his son Isaac as a holocaust (Gen 22,1-18).
 On the way up to Mount Moriah, Isaac asked where the lamb for the holocaust was, to which Abraham replied: "God will himself provide the lamb for the holocaust, my son" (Gen 22,8).
 This reply not only anticipates the ram that providentially substituted Isaac as a holocaust to the Lord, but can also be understood to refer prophetically to God's provision of his own Son, the Lamb of God, as a continual holocaust at Golgotha, only a short distance away from the spot where Abraham had obediently prepared to sacrifice his beloved son.
-As Abraham's intention to sacrifice his son as a holocaust proved his dedication and brought the promise of divine blessing to the world through his descendents (Gen 22,15-18), so God's offering of his own Son as a continual holocaust evokes this promise to Abraham, and brings it to fruition in the new covenant.75
+As Abraham's intention to sacrifice his son as a holocaust proved his dedication and brought the promise of divine blessing to the world through his descendents

-72 Gary A. Anderson, "Sacrifice and Sacrificial Offerings (OT)", ABD, 5.
+74 Gary A.Anderson, "Sacrifice and Sacrificial Offerings (OT)", ABD, 5.
 878.

-73 Schürer, History of the Jewish People, vol II, 300.
+75 Schürer, History of the Jewish People, vol II, 300.

-74 As one of the basic messages of Revelation, Christ's fulfilment of the ancient sacrificial cult should make us consider whether the real background to the Book of Revelation is not the destruction of the second temple in 70 A.D. and the subsequent reformation of Judaism at Jamnia, rather than the Roman persecution of the Early Christian Church, as assumed in the preterist interpretation.
-The Book of Revelation should then be understood as the divine response to the loss of the temple.
+76 As one of the basic messages of Revelation, Christ's fulfilment of the ancient sacrificial cult should make us consider whether the real background to the book of Revelation is not the destruction of the second temple in 70 A.D. and the subsequent reformation of Judaism at Jamnia, rather than the Roman persecution of the Early Christian Church, as assumed in the preterist interpretation.
+The book of Revelation should then be understood as the divine response to the loss of the temple.
 In this preoccupation with the temple, Revelation is indeed representative of the entire apocalyptic tradition (see John J.Collins, "Jerusalem and the Temple in Jewish Apocalyptic Literature of the Second Temple Period", International Rennert Guest Lecture Series:1 [Tel Aviv: Bar Ilan University, 1998] 4).